shimphillip/weather-me/README.md

 - **Phillip Shim**

-## License
+## Gotchas

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+Be patient!
+These lambdas take a long time to wake up from hibernation.
+May take few seconds for CRUD operations

 ## Extra Todos

+- [ ] Add testing (Look at emulators)
+- [ ] Wrap it in a docker container
+- [ ] Make it fully responsive
 - [ ] Handle Errors (Make the app not crash if not following the happy path)
 - [ ] Make fields in DB unique (email and phone number)
 - [ ] Allow users to choose a time when they can receive text messsages
 - [ ] Make the app interactive.
 Send commands to the twilio phone number and receive something back
 - [ ] And some more...

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details